ToshioCP/Gtk4-tutorial/gfm/sec3.md

 4. Data to pass to the handler.
 If no data is necessary, NULL should be given.

 You can find the description of each signal in the API reference manual.
-For example, "activate" signal is in GApplication section in [GIO reference manual](https://developer.gnome.org/gio/stable/GApplication.html#GApplication-activate).
+For example, "activate" signal is in GApplication section in [GIO API Reference](https://docs.gtk.org/gio/signal.Application.activate.html).
 The handler function is described in it.

-In addition, `g_signal_connect` is described in [GObject reference manual](https://developer.gnome.org/gobject/stable/gobject-Signals.html#g-signal-connect).
+In addition, `g_signal_connect` is described in [GObject API Reference](https://docs.gtk.org/gobject/func.signal_connect.html).
 API reference manual is very important.
 You should see and understand it to write Gtk applications.
-They are located in ['GNOME Developer Center'](https://developer.gnome.org/).
+They are located in ['GTK Documentation'](https://docs.gtk.org/).

 Let's compile the source file above (`pr2.c`) and run it.